sammm8989/Implicit3DThesis/README.md

 ```
 python 2DDetection/test_accuracy.py
 ```
-To assess the average time the Implicit3D takes to do predictions you can run (the 95 can be changed to the amount of samples you take to calculate the average):
+To assess the average time the Implicit3D takes to do predictions you can run (the 100 can be changed to the amount of samples you take to calculate the average):
 ```
-CUDA_VISIBLE_DEVICES=0 python main.py out/total3d/20110611514267/out_config.yaml --mode demo_with_time --avg_amount 95
+CUDA_VISIBLE_DEVICES=0 python main.py out/total3d/20110611514267/out_config.yaml --mode demo_with_time --avg_amount 100
 ```
+All the data is afterwards printed and can be used to make custom visualisations.
+A basic pie chart is already generated.

 ## Server